yum72/chutes-js/README.md

 #### `client.invokeStream(target, path, payload)`

 For streaming responses from custom chutes.
+Returns an `AsyncGenerator`.

+#### `parseSSE(stream)`

+The internal SSE parser is exported for custom streaming implementations.

 ---